 We will investigate all allegations about staff misconduct and allegations that staff actions have compromised the safeguarding of pupils (see safeguarding policy).
 If these allegations are proven to be unfounded or malicious, then the school will take disciplinary action against those pupils involved in making the allegation.
-This may include suspension, or permanent exclusion, in recognition that this is a serious misdemeanour that could have grave, career threatening consequences for the staff involved and the reputation of the school.
+This may include suspension, or permanent exclusion, in recognition that this could have grave, career threatening consequences for the staff involved and the reputation of the school.